The Bernie Mac Show: Syndication and international broadcast

-The series had been airing in syndication since September 2005 and aired on Independent Fox UPN and The WB affiliates (the letter networks The WB 100+ Station Group also carries the program as part of its national schedule) and was on the FX network from September 2008 until 2011.
+The series had been airing in syndication since September 2005 and aired on Independent, Fox, UPN and The WB affiliates (the letter networks The WB 100+ Station Group (now The CW Plus) also carries the program as part of its national schedule) and was on the FX network from September 2008 until 2011.
 In syndication, the series' title is shortened simply to Bernie Mac.
-Bernie Mac's hometown of Chicago aired the series on the city's independent station The U. The Bernie Mac Show began its run on the station in September 2005.
+Bernie Mac's hometown of Chicago aired the series on the city's independent station WCIU The U. The Bernie Mac Show began its run on the station in September 2005.
 In the beginning of fall 2009, the series briefly moved to The U's sister station Me-TV, before returning to The U where it remained until late 2010.
+It also formerly aired reruns on BET, BET Her, Laff, MTV2 and TV One.
+It currently airs on Bounce TV and Aspire TV.

 On the day of Mac's funeral, The U aired a retrospective TV special called A Tribute to Bernie Mac, which featured clips from the series and an interview with Camille Winbush, who portrayed Vanessa.

 Reruns of the show were also aired on Much in Canada.
 The show aired in Jamaica on CVM Television.